ItsLeMax/ILMLib/README.md

 @Override
 public boolean onCommand(@NotNull CommandSender sender /* and so on */) {
     if (COMMAND_DISABLED) {
-        // FORMATTING_WARNING (custom blue color '9' from above) causes AMBIENT_SOUL_SAND_VALLEY_MOOD to play
+        // FORMATTING_WARNING (custom blue color '9' from above) causes ENTITY_HORSE_AMBIENT to play
-        messageLib.sendInfo(sender, messageLib.FORMATTING_WARNING, "You do not have permissions to execute this command.");
+        messageLib.sendInfo(sender, messageLib.Template.WARNING, "This command was disabled by the author.", new HoverText("§7Contact an administrator for more details."));
         return true;
     }

     if (sender instance of Player player) {
-        // FORMATTING_SUCCESS (default green color 'a' from *.createDefaults) causes ENTITY_EXPERIENCE_ORB_PICKUP to play messageLib.sendInfo(player, messageLib.FORMATTING_SUCCESS, "Client created successfully.");
+        // FORMATTING_SUCCESS (default green color 'a' from *.createDefaults) causes ENTITY_EXPERIENCE_ORB_PICKUP to play messageLib.sendInfo(player, messageLib.Template.SUCCESS, "Client created successfully.");
     }

     return true;